 Once primarily a provider of volunteers to the United Nations (UN) system in support of programme countries, UNV has evolved greatly over the past 42 years in terms of the size and spread of its mandate, mobilizing volunteers to enable more people to be directly involved in humanitarian, peacebuilding and post-conflict recovery, as well as sustainable development and poverty eradication work of the UN.

-The Joint Operations Facility (JOF) is a pilot project of the United Nations in Brazil that proposes to streamline key operational areas of participating agencies by consolidating support services into one facility at the country level.
+The JOF is a pilot project of the United Nations in Brazil that proposes to streamline key operational areas of participating agencies by consolidating support services into one facility at the country level.
 This consolidation is expected to reduce duplication of functions and lower administrative and transaction costs, while at the same time increasing the quality and effectiveness of these services.

 UNICEF is a United Nations agency responsible for providing humanitarian and developmental aid to children around the world.
 Its programs emphasize developing community-level services to promote the health and well-being of children.
 Most of its work is in the field, with a presence in 192 countries and territories.
-Its network includes 150 country offices, headquarters and other offices, and 34 "national committees" that carry out its mission through programs developed with host government
+Its network includes 150 country offices and 34 "national committees" that carry out its mission through programs developed with host governments.

-The Food and Agriculture Organization (FAO) is a specialized agency of the United Nations that leads international efforts to defeat hunger.
+The FAO is a specialized agency of the United Nations that leads international efforts to defeat hunger.
 Its goal is to achieve food security for all and make sure that people have regular access to enough high-quality food to lead active, healthy lives.
 With over 194 member states, FAO works in over 130 countries worldwide.
-It believes that everyone can play a part in ending hunger.

 In accordance with the United Nations standards and norms on crime prevention, UNODC actively contributes to international and national efforts to prevent and control crime.
 UNODC assists requesting member states to enhance the capacity of key crime prevention actors and systems to operate more effectively, with particular attention to vulnerable groups.
 To that effect, UNODC works in close partnership with national and regional counterparts, other UN agencies, civil society organizations, academia, the business sector, and other key actors.

-Many government entities in the developing world have made it mandatory to publish procurement information in Development Business.
+Some government entities in the developing world have made it mandatory to publish procurement information in UN Development Business.
 These projects are largely funded by the governments themselves and not by any multilateral development agency.